Hong Kong police watchdog clears force over protest response

 The report by the Independent Police Complaints Council (IPCC) into the protests said accusations of brutality against police had become "a weapon of political protest" and cleared the force of any major wrongdoing.

-The findings are unlikely to satisfy protesters who have dismissed the watchdog as a toothless organisation and made an independent judge-led inquiry into the police force one of their core demands.
+The city's chief executive Carrie Lam welcomed the "objective" report, but the findings were dismissed by protesters and opposition figures who have long called the watchdog a toothless organisation and have made an independent judge-led inquiry into the police force one of their core demands.

 Hong Kong was battered by seven months of democracy protests last year that upended the city's reputation for stability and left it deeply polarised.